 For a TOE in limited signature generation configuration, the security relevant event SRE8 "Authentication expiration" is generated automatically by the TOE after the generation of a digital signature.

-For a TOE in unlimited signature generation configuration, the security relevant event SRE8 is never generated.
+For a TOE in unlimited signature generation configuration, the security relevant event SRE8 "Authentication expiration" is not generated after the generation of a digital signature.

 Notes: